clj-commons/secretary/README.md

 `[name? route destruct & body]`.
 We will skip the `name?` part of the signature for now and return to it when we discuss [named routes](#named-routes).
-To get clearer picture of this looks let's define a route for users with an id.
+To get clearer picture of this let's define a route for users with an id.

 ```clojure
 (defroute "/users/:id" {:as params}